-The Legal Issues Centre is an interdisciplinary research centre based at the University of Otago that conducts independent, world-leading research on New Zealand’s justice system by examining five key areas:
+The Legal Issues Centre is an interdisciplinary research centre based at the University of Otago.
+We conduct independent, world-leading research on New Zealand’s justice system in five key areas:

-The focus of our research is on the civil justice system that is carried out in accordance with our Centre Charter.
+Our research focuses on the civil justice system and is carried out in accordance with our Centre Charter.